-To explain the classical univariate approach to repeated measures, we need to talk about random effects and nested designs.
+To explain the classical univariate approach to repeated mea about random effects and nested designs.

 Nested effects.
-Suppose a company runs computer training schools in three different cities.
-One of the cities has 2 schools, the second city has 3 schools, and the third city also has 3 schools.
-In each school, 4 instructors are selected for evaluation (students' knowledge is measured somehow).
+Suppose a company runs computer training schoo different cities.
+One of the cities has 2 schools, the seconthe third city also has 3 schools.
+In each school, 4 instruevaluation (students' knowledge is measured somehow).

-There are three factors in this study, city, school and instructor.
-But each school is of course only in one city, and let's also say that an instructor teaches in only one school.
-We say that school is nested within city, and instructor is nested within school.
-There is a good dummy variable coding scheme for nested designs, but we'll skip it.
-Proc glm uses the syntax model learn = city school(city) instr(school);

-Designs can have some factors that are nested, and others that are not (these are called "crossed").
-The patterns can be complex, and the designs can be very useful, very relevant to certain types of research.
+There are three factors in this study, city, school and inst is of course only in one city, and let's also say that an in one school.
+We say that school is nested within city, and is within school.
+There is a good dummy variable coding scheme designs, but we'll skip it.
+Proc glm uses the syntax model learn = city school(city) instr(school); Designs can have some factors that are nested, and others th called "crossed").
+The patterns can be complex, and the des useful, very relevant to certain types of research.

 Random effects.
-The models we have been dealing with until now have included only fixed effects.
-In a random effects model, the values of the independent variable represent a random sample from some population of values.
-In the computer school example, if instructors were just designated for inclusion in the study, instructor would be a fixed effect (we are comparing Chris to Pat).
-If they were randomly sampled from a population of instructors (this is a big company), instructor would be a random effect.
-A model that contains both fixed and random effects is called "mixed."
+The models we have been dealing with until now included only fixed effects.
+In a random effects model, the independent variable represent a random sample from some population of values.
+In the computer school example, if instru designated for inclusion in the study, instructor would be a comparing Chris to Pat).
+If they were randomly sampled from instructors (this is a big company), instructor would be a model that contains both fixed and random effects is called

-Significance tests in random and mixed models use F statistics, but the denominator is not always MSE, as it is for purely fixed effects models.
-Sometimes it is an interaction term.
-Choosing the right error term for mixed models can be complicated job, guided by expected values of the mean square (SS/df) terms; these are called expected mean squares.
-Sometimes there is no right error term and certain hypotheses are untestable with this technology.
-Fortunately the whole process can be automated, and SAS does a good job.
-When the design is unbalanced, usually none of the error terms is useful, and the expected mean squares approach breaks down.
+Significance tests in random and mixed models use F statistic denominator is not always MSE, as it is for purely fixed eff Sometimes it is an interaction term.
+Choosing the right erromodels can be complicated job, guided by expected values of (SS/df) terms; these are called expected mean squares.
+Some right error term and certain hypotheses are untestable with Fortunately the whole process can be automated, and SAS does When the design is unbalanced, usually none of the error terms is useful, and the expected mean squares approach breaks down.

-Random effects, like fixed effects, can either be nested or not; it depends on the logic of the design.
-An interesting case of nested and purely random effects is provided by sub-sampling.
-For example, we take a random sample of towns, from each town we select a random sample of households, and from each household we select a random sample of individuals to test, or measure, or question.
+Random effects, like fixed effects, can either be nested or logic of the design.
+An interesting case of nested and pure provided by sub-sampling.
+For example, we take a random sampl from each town we select a random sample of households, and household we select a random sample of individuals to test, question.

-In such cases the population variance of the DV can truly be partitioned into pieces - the variance due to towns, the variance due to households within towns, and the variance due to individuals within households.
-These components of variance can be estimated, and they are, by a program called proc nested, a specialized tool for just exactly this design.
-All effects are random, and each is nested within the preceding one.
+In such cases the population variance of the DV can truly be pieces - the variance due to towns, the variance due to hou and the variance due to individuals within households.
+These variance can be estimated, and they are, by a program called specialized tool for just exactly this design.
+All effects nested within the preceding one.

-Another example: Suppose we are studying waste water treatment, specifically the porosity of "flocks," nasty little pieces of something floating in the tanks.
-We randomly select a sample of flocks, and then cut each one up into very thin slices.
-We then randomly select a sample of slices (called "sections") from each flock, look at it under a microscope, and assign a number representing how porous it is (how much empty space there is in a designated region of the section).
-The independent variables are flock and section.
-The research question is whether section is explaining a significant amount of the variance in porosity -- because if not, we can use just one section per flock, and save considerable time and expense.
+Another example: Suppose we are studying waste water treatm the porosity of "flocks," nasty little pieces of something f randomly select a sample of flocks, and then cut each one up We then randomly select a sample of slices (called "sections look at it under a microscope, and assign a number represent (how much empty space there is in a designated region of the independent variables are flock and section.
+The research q section is explaining a significant amount of the variance if not, we can use just one section per flock, and save cons expense.